 “There are a ton of great materials,” Crawford says.
 “Teachers don’t just want more resources.
 They want resources that are going to help students achieve [the seal].
 We’re trying to bring all these existing resources together, and [put them] in a framework that is user-friendly and aligned with [the seal].”
 They also want to go about the process in an equitable way, “centering equity and inclusion in the process,” Crawford says.

 As they create this package of course materials, they will turn to the wealth of material generated by other USC entities, including the USC Center for Political Futures and the USC Shoah Foundation.
-Other resource partners include the News Literacy Project and the Constitutional Rights Foundation.
+Another resource partner is the Constitutional Rights Foundation.

 They also plan to facilitate a series of “learning exchanges,” where key stakeholders—teachers, parents, students, superintendents and other community members—gather to discuss the guiding question, “What does democracy look like to you?”
 Through the learning exchanges, Filback says, they aim “to give [participants] something tangible, particularly in this very fraught time that we’re in, where so many discussions around school are politicized.”
 The exchanges will also offer opportunities for information gathering, which Filback believes will help shape how and what educational resources are included in the course package.